 Sayman convinced his mom, Cristina, to loan him $100 to register for the iOS App Store in order to sell his product.
 If he couldn’t make the money back, he promised he would work in the chicken restaurant that she and his father owned and operated.

 When he was 13, Sayman taught himself how to code by watching free web tutorials and reading blogs.
 His high school didn’t offer computer classes.
-Sayman says that wasn’t necessarily a bad thing:
+Sayman says that wasn’t necessarily a bad thing: “The Internet is one of the best options anyone can have at their disposal to learn.
+I was able to kick-start my experience in the app world.
+Without the Internet, I probably wouldn’t have been able to do it myself.”
+Ultimately, he developed hundreds of different apps, some hits and many misses.

 Then came 4 Snaps, the app that literally changed his life.
 One day, Sayman saw his sister playing a game that she made up with her friends involving photos reflecting a common theme.
 Inspired, he used his coding knowledge to build an app around this concept.
 4 Snaps, released in the iOS App Store in August 2013, is a social picture snapping and guessing game in which users take turns taking pictures and guessing words.
 The first player picks a word and takes four pictures related to that word.
 He or she then sends the game to a friend who has to guess the word.
 The game quickly had hundreds of thousands of downloads and became more popular than apps like Twitter, Starbucks and Garageband.